FlavScents AInsights Entry for Buchu Mercaptan (CAS: 38462-22-5)

 6. Regulatory Status (Regional Overview)

-- United Kingdom: Post-Brexit, the UK aligns with EU regulations for flavorings.
+- United Kingdom: Post-Brexit, the UK aligns closely with EU regulations regarding flavoring substances.

 Citation hooks: FEMA; EFSA; national authority publications